 The Department of Teacher Education has arranged course requirements so that students can complete most of their teacher credential program during a fifth year of study-one semester of courses and a semester of student teaching.
-The only courses that should be taken during the regular four-year program are ED400 Foundations of Education and ED410 Technology Uses in the Classroom.
+The only two courses that can be taken during the regular four-year program are ED300 Computer Basics for Educators and ED400 Foundations of Education.